migalabs/goteth/CONTRIBUTING.md

 ## Before You Start

-1. Read [CLAUDE.md](./CLAUDE.md) and the [README](./README.md).
+1. Read [README](./README.md).
 They cover the build, the three-state sliding window mental model, the rewards pipeline, and the recurring gotchas — most "is this a bug?" questions are answered there.
 2. Search [existing issues](https://github.com/migalabs/goteth/issues) and
    [pull requests](https://github.com/migalabs/goteth/pulls) (open and closed) for